RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 ```bash
 % openstack volume type delete (ID or name)
 ```
-As we named our volume type "Volumetypetest" earlier, we place it at the end of the command.
+As we named our volume type "LuksEncryptor-Template-256" earlier, we place it at the end of the command.
 The ID is visible after you used the ```% openstack volume type list``` command.

 ```bash
 % openstack volume type delete LuksEncryptor-Template-256